irohitb/react-native-multithreads/README.md

 - Preloading thread on native side (in background thread for faster performance and early optimization)
 - New API to get reference of existing thread
+- Acess All Messages send by other threads
 - Typescript support

 ## Fixes